Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Textbook Question

-Describe each of the following as a physical or chemical property:a.
-Chromium is a steel-gray solid.
+Describe each of the following as a physical or chemical property:e.
+Propane gas is compressed to a liquid for placement in a small cylinder.

 Verified step by step guidance